-Fatigue is one of the most common fibromyalgia symptoms, and one that can be combatted with the right foods and eating habits.
+Fatigue is one of the most common fibromyalgia symptoms.
+Luckily, the right foods and eating habits can be combat it.
 Dr. Ann Vincent, medical director of the Mayo Clinic’s Fibromyalgia Clinic, says eating small meals frequently throughout the day can ensure your energy levels don’t dip.

 Protein-rich foods are also excellent for energy, so reach for snacks like a hard-boiled egg, a few slices of lean turkey or chicken breast, or a small tin of tuna when fatigue strikes.
 These are better alternatives than sugary treats, which will only spike your energy before sending you crashing back to Earth.